 Dunkin’ (formerly known as Dunkin’ Doughnuts) is an international doughnut shop and coffee house.
 In addition to a minor rebranding in 2019, the company also worked to increase store traffic by testing Google Maps.

-According to Dunkin’ senior manager of media, Joslin Higgins, the coffee house used Google Maps as a way to promote a recent menu addition an espresso-based drink.
+According to Dunkin’ Senior Manager of Media Joslin Higgins, the coffee house used Google Maps to promote an espresso-based drink’s recent menu addition.

 Higgins was delighted with the results as were other higher-ups in the company.
-Dunkin’ stores saw an 11 per cent increase in foot traffic while the promotion was in place.
+Dunkin’ stores saw an 11% increase in foot traffic while the promotion was in place.
 Higgins called the scale tremendous and noted that the doughnut shop plans on increasing the company’s investment in Google Maps by “double digits.”

 Nissan is a Japanese multinational car manufacturer and dealer.
-According to Google’s Jerry Dischler, Nissan Automobile Dealerships located in the United Kingdom noted positive results with the Google Maps’ format.
+According to Google’s Jerry Dischler, Nissan Automobile Dealerships in the United Kingdom noted positive results with the Google Maps format.

-Nissan’s dealerships saw that approximately six per cent of all mobile ad clicks led to a visit to a dealership.
-While the percentage may seem small, the increase adds up to 25 times return on investment.
+Nissan’s dealerships saw that approximately 6% of all mobile ad clicks led to a visit to a dealership.
+While the percentage may seem small, the increase adds up to 25 times the return on investment.

-While Google Maps has a reputation as an app that brings customers to businesses, business to business (B2B) growth is another way Google Maps help companies grow and strengthen ties with local affiliates.
+While Google Maps has a reputation as an app that brings customers to businesses, business to business (B2B) growth is another way Google Maps helps companies grow and strengthen ties with local affiliates.

-Because of the way Google works with organising information and promoting reviews, it provides helpful information that gives other companies an enhanced sense of confidence when dealing with a new retailer in their B2B.
+Because of how Google works with organising information and promoting reviews, it provides helpful information that gives other companies an enhanced sense of confidence when dealing with a new retailer in their B2B.

 - Verifying – In geographical searches, Google will list the businesses judged as most reputable higher in the results listing

-- Ease of Operation – With a single search, you can find a business, read reviews, pinpoint their location, visit the web site, and contact the company directly
+- Ease of operation – With a single search, you can find a business, read reviews, pinpoint its location, visit the website, and contact the company directly

-- Reviews – While businesses who primarily operate in a business to business format may not have many reviews, and Google Maps allows the practice.
-Sharing a company that is a wonderful resource or alerting others to a shady corporation helps those in B2B the same way customer reviews help the business focusing on reaching customers.
+- Reviews – While businesses that primarily operate in a B2B format may not have many reviews, Google Maps allows the practice.
+Sharing a company that is a wonderful resource or alerting others to a shady corporation helps those in B2B the same way customer reviews help the business focus on reaching customers.

-- Updates – Google benefits from companies showing the most recent and accurate information available.
+- Updates – Google benefits from companies showing the most recent and accurate information.
 So, updating is easy to accomplish.
-This helps in B2B because your fellow businesspeople can offer you up to date information.
+This helps B2B because your fellow businesspeople can offer you up to date information.

 Your company can benefit from the improvements we see in Google Maps.

-Generally, Google is user-friendly, but if you sense that you are in over your head when trying to set-up and maintain your Google and other SEO, consider bringing on SEO professionals to help you.
+Generally, Google is user-friendly, but if you feel overwhelmed when trying to set up and maintain your Google and other search marketing fundamentals, consider bringing on Local SEO experts to help you.